csruiliu/docker-files/ioqp-load/README.md

 docker exec -it <container_id> bash
 ```

-Then, run `/home/deploy_script/get_offset.sh` to see the loading progress
+Running `/home/run_script/get_offset.sh` to see the loading progress